 How pensions and other passive income streams will be distributed

-Who has access to make changes or transfers
+Who has access to make changes and transfers

-A separation agreement is a legally binding document that may form the basis of a later divorce settlement.
-It is extremely important to understand all of the relevant issues and how they affect your life and that of your children.
-Therefore, once you draft your separation agreement with the help of a neutral third party, it is highly recommended that you have it reviewed by a lawyer before filing.
+A separation agreement is a legally binding document.
+It may form the basis of a later divorce settlement as well.
+It is very important to understand all of the relevant issues and how they affect both your life and those of your children.

 Once you draft the separation agreement with the help of a neutral third party, make sure that you have that document reviewed by your lawyer before filing.

 File for Legal Separation

 If you require assistance with your separation agreement, contact us.
 Fairway Divorce Solutions can help draft a comprehensive agreement that will also keep your costs down.